kuromiaou/OneLastGame/README.md

 - Commercial use and redistribution are prohibited.
 - Modifications must be documented and include this license.
 - See the `LICENSE.md` and `NOTICE.md` files for full details.
+- **Future relicensing for commercial purposes may be applied with consent of all contributors**